-Dr. Gibbs uses an integrative approach to psychotherapy, combining the many treatments and practices she has studied over the years and found to be helpful to her clients.
+I use an integrative approach to psychotherapy, combining the many treatments and practices I've studied over the years and found to be helpful.
+These include:

 Eye Movement Desensitization and Reprocessing (EMDR):